s-t-e-v/phpforum/README.md

 ### Navigation

 - when you arrive on the homepage, you can view every topics created in the default forum
-- the navbar contains a link to the home page and the website logo. login/logout - sign up button are included in the navbar on the right hand side
+- the navbar contains a link to the home page and the website logo.
+Login/logout - sign up button are included in the navbar on the right hand side.
+When the user is logged, a profile link is shown besides the home page link.
 - you can also view links to every created forums between the navbar and the list of topics.
 Not all links are viewable at first sight.
 You may have to click on a drop down to display every links

 ### Topics creation and messages